nityapatel19/tic-tac-toe/README.md

 # tic-tac-toe
-#### Just a project to pass some time and brush up my C and git skills.
+#### Just a project to pass some time and brush up my Python and git skills.

 ## Functions: